Menu

 This holiday season, the magic begins on the big screen.
 Join Andre Rieu for his 2025 Christmas Concert – “Merry Christmas” and experience joyful carols, beautiful waltzes and plenty of surprises – it’s the ultimate Christmas cinema event!

-With his fabulous Johann Strauss Orchestra, and special guests including the sensational Emma Kok and over 400 brass players brining the majestic sound of Christmas, Andre’s concert is bursting with warmth, laughter and holiday cheer.
+With his fabulous Johann Strauss Orchestra, and special guests including the sensational Emma Kok and over 400 brass players bringing the majestic sound of Christmas, Andre’s concert is bursting with warmth, laughter and holiday cheer.

 Christmas is Andre’s favourite time of year- and he can’t wait to share this spectacular concert with you, only in cinemas!